 Every LWRCI weapon is shipped with a chamber safety flag.
 It is recommended that the bolt NOT be slammed on the safety flag to increase the life of your flag.
+When checking your weapon's bore, remove the flag and make certain that it is free from any obstruction before loading and firing.

 Check your weapon's bore to ensure that it is free from any obstructions before loading and firing the weapon, especially for the initial firing after a period of inactivity (storage, cleaning, etc.).
 In the event that the weapon is dropped or the muzzle touches the ground, clear the weapon before checking for a bore obstruction.
 Prior to firing, know your intended target and what lies beyond it.
 Be sure that there is an adequate backstop or open space free of persons and other unintended targets.
 Keep in mind that hard objects behind your target can cause ricochets, posing a safety hazard to property, persons in the vicinity, and the shooter.